M-u-S/DarkSky2017/README.md

 **Install:**

 Get the app from https://github.com/M-u-S/DarkSky2017 and install as any other Splunk app.
+To get the moon, Mapbox API data you need to install the following
+app: https://splunkbase.splunk.com/app/3880 (v1.2.2 or later)

 There are two additional apps in the `install` folder that must be installed as well.
 They were slightly modified to work with the DarkSky app.

 You then need to download 5Gb of map tiles and light pollution data from https://mega.nz/#!byQTQQLa!TfMcjUn58gQoFCVUGl2AhjJZa-1eSt2YnKnOPmDrd4Q and manually unpack it into the already installed `DarkSky2017` app folder.

-In addition to get the moon and Mapbox API data, you also need to install the following app: https://splunkbase.splunk.com/app/3880 (v1.2.2 or later)

 **Configure:**